 - Hand-sewing buttons, hooks and eyes, and other small components

 - Doing a final pressing/steaming of the garment

 Much of what makes our clothing so well-constructed is how we perform each step.
 In an effort to make both clothing that lasts and clothing that is as beautiful on the inside as it is the outside, we do many small things to make our garments special:

 - We sew all our seams with sturdy, beautiful seams finishes such as French seams, flat-fell seams, and Hong Kong seams.
 You will never see any serged edges in the inside of our garments!
 Taking the extra time to sew high-quality seam finishes makes a garment more durable as well as more attractive.

 - We don't take shortcuts with our dress and skirt linings.
-All our lined garments are full lined, meaning that in the construction process we are basically sewing an extra dress out of lining fabric and attaching it at the end.
-Lining a garment not only makes it softer and more beautiful in the inside, but it also greatly increases the longevity of the garment by putting less stress on the main fabric.
+All our lined garments are fully lined, meaning that in the construction process we are basically sewing an extra dress out of lining fabric and attaching it at the end.
+Lining a garment not only makes the garment softer and more attractive in the inside, but it also greatly increases the longevity of the garment by putting less stress on the main fabric.

 - Our buttons are sewn by hand, making them super sturdy and (almost) impossible to fall off.
 (If you do ever happen to lose a button, though, we're happy to send you another one.)